Tomizawa ruins

 Preserve the ruins from 20,000 years ago!
 Feel the time of eternity at the Underground Forest Museum!

-Speaking of museums, artifacts excavated from ruins are carefully arranged and displayed.
+Speaking of museums, they are places where artifacts excavated from ruins are carefully arranged and displayed.

-A holiday where you look at the exhibits and think about what life was like back then is the perfect way for adults to spend their time.
+Looking at the exhibits and imagining what life was like back then is a perfect way to spend your time as an adult.

-However, the exhibits in the museum are limited to excavated items, and we can only imagine where they lived.
+However, the exhibits in museums are limited to excavated items, so you can only imagine what kind of place people lived in.
+If you

 Underground Forest Museum